 - Accept you’ll make mistakes, only Jesus is perfect. 🙂

-- Once I’d decided to move her from moses basket to her cot I decided to do it at the same time as putting her in her own room.
+- Once I’d decided to move her from Moses basket to her cot I decided to do it at the same time as putting her in her own room.
 However, my home is small and her bedroom is 3 strides from my room so it wasn’t very far anyway.
-I put her moses basket into the cot and she slept like this for about a week, then took her out of the moses basket and into just her cot.
+I put her Moses basket into the cot and she slept like this for about a week, we then took her out of the Moses basket and into her cot.
 It went very well and she also ended up sleeping a lot better and even through the night.
 That was one of my successes 🙂

 - Take up offers of help!
 Don’t try & be the martyr, people will stop asking sooner than you realise and then you’ll wish you accepted the help.

 - Don’t have too many high expectations of your significant other or anybody else regarding helping you out, it’s very possible you will get let down, whilst we can be hormonal at the best of times, having a baby sends our emotions into ultra drive!
 This tip is solely about trying to minimise your own negative moods or feelings being hurt.

 - Do the weaning when your ready, it takes patience!
 Lots of it.
 In fact, I found it more challenging than potty training and that was kinda stressful!

 - Pay the extra for a natural quality nappy cream.
 Mine came recommended by a health professional and it lived up to its good review.
 My daughter never had any rash problems apart from one episode of one small but sore lump which was gone the next day using this cream.
 I’ve linked it below.

 - I avoided most the mainstream products and did not use talc at all.
 I’ve done plenty of research and its full of chemicals.
 The only thing I used on my daughter’s skin was organic raw coconut oil.
 In fact, it’s all I use on my hair too.
 Her skin is soft and she has never had any problems.